Key dates and times: Conference at a Glance

 Your community has one or more vacant or under-utilized heritage structures.
 How does one go about identifying sustainable opportunities/building program for adaptive reuse?
 How do we encourage thinking outside of the box?
 What is the role of the community?
 Of the community sector?
 Of the business community?
 What are other heritage assets that can be used to create enterprise and activity in the community?

-Panelists: Phil Evans (ERA Architects, Toronto); John Norman (Bonavista Living, Bonavista); Jerry Dick (Heritage Foundation NL, St. John’s)
+Panelists: Phil Evans (ERA Architects, Toronto); John Norman (Bonavista Living); Jerry Dick (Heritage Foundation of NL)

 Our heritage is about much more than our historic structures.
 It is, in a very significant way, about the land that we inhabit: our natural inheritance; traces of past human habitation; stories, human practices and ritual in the landscape and spiritual significance that give us meaning today.
 This session will explore ways in which cultural landscapes having meaning for Aboriginal communities and in which they are seeking to protect them that will provide useful perspectives for all Canadians.

-Panelists: Jamie Brake (Nunatsiavut Government, Labrador); Mitch Blanchard (Qualipu Cultural Foundation, NL)
+Panelists: Jamie Brake (Nunatsiavut Government, Labrador); Sarah Gordon (Department of Folklore, Memorial University); Mitch Blanchard (Qualipu Cultural Foundation, NL).
+Moderated by Arn Keeling (Department of Geography, Memorial University).

 2:30 pm – Nutrition Break